Electric vehicle company Tesla’s CEO Elon Musk has said that the upcoming Tesla Roadster “should ship in 2023”.

 The delays might sting people who have already put down deposits on the car — Tesla is taking $50,000 deposits for the base model and $250,000 deposits for the higher-end Founders Series model.

-Tesla has already adjusted to the global chip shortage by substituting alternative chips into its cars and rewriting its software to support it, Musk said in an earnings call in July.
+Musk said in an earnings call in July, Tesla has already adjusted to the global chip shortage by substituting alternative chips into its cars and rewriting its software to support it.

 But, as per the report, it seems that are still some hurdles to clear until it can release the promising new Roadster.